bolducke/OOBC/README.md

 ## Architecture Design

-My main focus was to be as flexible as possible while not creating bottleneck.
-I explore many ideas.
+My main focus was to be as flexible as possible while using a different approach than standard OOP design.
 I went from

 ```odin
 package main